ACLU files lawsuit against Puerto Rico’s ‘fake news’ laws

 The lawsuit involves two Puerto Rican journalists: Sandra Rodríguez, who hosts a syndicated radio show and has an online blog, and Rafelli González, an independent journalist.
 Rodríguez is known for publishing the first 11 pages of a private chat between former Puerto Rico Gov. Ricardo Rosselló and other officials that sparked massive protests, which contributed to his eventual resignation.

-González published stories on a contract that the government awarded to Whitefish, a small Montana firm in the wake of 2017’s Hurricane Maria.
+González worked on stories about a contract that the government awarded to Whitefish, a small Montana firm in the wake of 2017’s Hurricane Maria.
 It was later canceled and the island’s power company director resigned.

 The two journalists are challenging one provision that says it’s a crime to raise a false alarm about an impending emergency or to spread rumors or raise false alarms about “nonexisting abnormalities” during an emergency.
 The other provision they’re challenging states that it’s a crime to transmit, or allow someone else to transmit, “false information” about an order declaring a state of emergency, disaster or curfew in order to cause confusion or panic.